-Before obtaining regulatory approval for the sale of RTB101, alone or in combination with everolimus, or any other potential product candidate, we must conduct additional clinical trials to demonstrate safety and efficacy in humans.
-The regulatory requirements for demonstrating efficacy and safety for obtaining approval for reducing the incidence of RTIs or other indications with RTB101 alone or in combination with everolimus may differ.
-We have not completed the clinical trials necessary to support an application for approval to market RTB101 alone or in combination with everolimus.
-Successful completion of such clinical trials is a prerequisite to submitting an NDA to the FDA and, consequently, the ultimate approval and commercial marketing of RTB101 alone or in combination with everolimus or any other potential product candidate.
+Before obtaining regulatory approval for the sale of RTB101, alone or in combination with a rapalog, such as everolimus or sirolimus, or any other potential product candidate, we must conduct additional clinical trials to demonstrate safety and efficacy in humans.
+The regulatory requirements for demonstrating efficacy and safety for obtaining approval for RTB101 alone or in combination with a rapalog such as everolimus or sirolimus may differ.
+We have not completed the clinical trials necessary to support an application for approval to market RTB101 alone or in combination with a rapalog, such as everolimus or sirolimus.
+Successful completion of such clinical trials is a prerequisite to submitting an NDA to the FDA and, consequently, the ultimate approval and commercial marketing of RTB101 alone or in combination with a rapalog, such as everolimus or sirolimus or any other potential product candidate.
 A failure of one or more clinical trials can occur at any stage of testing.
-We need to complete our ongoing Phase 2b clinical trial of RTB101 alone and in combination with everolimus, and subsequently the requisite Phase 3 clinical trials prior to a submission for regulatory approval.
-We have conducted limited safety studies in humans to date and have only recently commenced our Phase 2b clinical program to assess the safety, tolerability and efficacy of RTB101, alone or in combination with everolimus, in elderly patients.
+We need to initiate and complete the requisite Phase 3 clinical trials prior to a submission for regulatory approval.
+We have conducted limited safety studies in humans to date and have only recently announced topline data from our Phase 2b clinical program to assess the safety, tolerability and efficacy of RTB101, alone or in combination with a rapalog, such as everolimus or sirolimus or sirolimus or sirolimus or sirolimus or sirolimus or sirolimus or sirolimus, in elderly patients.
+While we observed activity signals of RTB101 in this clinical trial in certain cohorts, not all cohorts that we investigated responded to RTB101 treatment, alone or in combination with a rapalog, such as everolimus or sirolimus.
 Additional toxicity and metabolism studies may be required by the FDA or other regulatory agencies.
-A number of companies in the pharmaceutical and biotechnology industries, including those with greater resources and experience than us, have suffered significant setbacks in late stage clinical development, even after seeing promising results in earlier clinical trials.
+A number of companies in the pharmaceutical and biotechnology industries, including those with greater resources and experience than us, have suffered significant setbacks in late stage clinical development, even after seeing promising r

-We may experience a number of unforeseen events during, or as a result of, clinical trials for RTB101, alone or in combination with everolimus, or any other potential product candidate that could adversely affect the costs, timing, or successful completion of our clinical trials, including:
+We may experience a number of unforeseen events during, or as a result of, clinical trials for RTB101, alone or in combination with a rapalog, such as everolimus or sirolimus, or any other potential product candidate that could adversely affect the costs, timing, or successful completion of our clinical trials, including: